ptmerz/gmxbenchmark/README.rst

          --mdrun_args "\-pin on" --eq_args "\-nt 0"

      This compares two binaries, "original" and "modified", by increasing the box size of the h2o_settle system up to 3-fold, in 9 steps.
-The equilibration is ran on all available threads (-nt 0).
+The equilibration is run on all available threads (-nt 0).
      The benchmarking simulations are repeated with three sets of arguments, running the simulation on 1 thread (-nt 1), 4 OMP threads (-nt 4 -ntomp 4) threads, and 4 MPI threads (-nt 4 -ntmpi 4), respectively.
 All of these use pinning.